kainonly/litho-server/README.md

-# Laboratory
+# Weplanx API

-Simple trial for multiple popular frameworks
+Project service for early version experiments, there will be breaking updates at any time